bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 | `rd`                | Radial Diffusivity (also called perpendicular diffusivity)             | [Scalar](#data-scalar)                       | { `tensor` }           | \mu m<sup>2</sup>.ms<sup>-1</sup> <sup>[1](#diffusivity)</sup> |

-While not explicitly included in the table above, *any* [scalar](#data-scalar) [extrinsic](paramdef-extrinsic) parameter can theoretically be combined with a separate source of orientation information from the diffusion model in order to produce a [directionally-encoded colour](#data-dec), [spherical coordinates](#data-spherical) or [3-vectors](#data-3vector) image.
+While not explicitly included in the table above, *any* [scalar](#data-scalar) [model-derived parameter](paramdef-derived) can theoretically be combined with a separate source of orientation information from the diffusion model in order to produce a [directionally-encoded colour](#data-dec), [spherical coordinates](#data-spherical) or [3-vectors](#data-3vector) image.